Radon in Buildings

 What is radon?

-Some amounts of radon gas and radon progency are present everywhere in the soil, water, and air.
+Some amounts of radon gas and radon progeny are present everywhere in the soil, water, and air.
 Particularly high radon levels occur in regions where the soil or rock is rich in uranium.
 Radon is emitted by radium in the ground, groundwater and building materials.
 It can enter the indoor air where it and its decay products accumulate in poorly ventilated areas.
-Harmful levels of radon and radon progeny can accumulate in confined air spaces, such as basements and crawl spaces.
+Harmful levels of radon and radon progeny can accumulate in spaces with minimal ventilation, such as basements and crawl spaces.

 Radon progeny are inhaled with air and deposit in the lungs.
 The lung absorbs alpha particles emitted by the radon progeny.
 The resulting radiation dose increases the risk of lung cancer.